hanshihchi/P2-Financial-Management-Tool-FP/FP_Demonstration.md

 ### Hypothetical Example that Breaks the Factory Pattern

 A bad approach would be to instantiate objects directly without any abstraction, which may result in repetitive code and less flexibility.
-For example, if we manually create transaction objects and duplicate logic everywhere:
+For example, if I manually create transaction objects and duplicate logic everywhere:

 ```javascript
 // Direct instantiation without a factory